 The persistent lack of awareness about conservation agriculture and the associated reluctance to change farming practices is a recurring theme in the findings.
-This underscores the crucial role of education and outreach in promoting the adoption agricultural sustainable practices.
-Similar studies have emphasized the need for targeted educational efforts and outreach programs to awareness and build willingness to adopt new methods among farmers.
-The lack of education among smaller farmers further reinforces the need for educational focused interventions tailored to different farming The demographics. findings also emphasize the importance of proper knowledge and understanding among farmers, particularly regarding benefits implications and of conservation agriculture.
-This aligns with broader study by [16] emphasizes the significance of and knowledge understanding attitudes shaping and behaviours sustainable toward agricultural practices.
+This underscores the crucial role of education and outreach in promoting the adoption of sustainable agricultural practices.
+Similar studies have emphasized the need for targeted educational efforts and outreach programs to raise awareness and build willingness to adopt new methods among farmers.
+The lack of education among smaller farmers further reinforces the need for focused educational interventions tailored to different farming demographics.
+The findings also emphasize the importance of proper knowledge and understanding among farmers, particularly regarding the implications and benefits of conservation agriculture.
+This aligns with broader study by Chisenga et al. (2021) that emphasizes the significance of knowledge and understanding in shaping farmers' attitudes and behaviours toward sustainable agricultural practices.

-Comparing these findings with existing research [19], it is evident that the challenges identified in the research are consistent with broader discussions in the literature.
-The lack of technical know-how, awareness, access to equipment, and resistance change are well-documented to barriers the of to adoption conservation agriculture.
-Additionally, of education, the importance awareness-building, and targeted repeatedly outreach has been highlighted in a study by [20] as factors for essential overcoming barriers and promoting the uptake of agricultural sustainable practices.
-While the research findings shed light on the specific challenges faced by farmers adopting conservation in agriculture, it is important to note that these barriers are not insurmountable.
-[20] have also documented successful strategies and interventions that have effectively addressed these challenges.
-For example, targeted training and capacity-building programs have proven to be effective with at equipping farmers the necessary technical knowledge and skills.
-Furthermore. collaborative initiatives involving government agencies, nongovernmental organizations, and agricultural services extension have been successful at raising awareness, providing access to equipment, and the adoption promoting of agriculture conservation practices.
-While the challenges identified by the with research align broader discussions in the literature, it is essential to recognize that targeted interventions and evidence-based strategies can overcome these barriers.
-By addressing a lack of know-how, technical raising awareness, providing access to resources, and fostering a supportive policy and market environment, the adoption of conservation agriculture can be promoted effectively among farmers.
+Comparing these findings with existing research (Haggblade and Tembo, 2003a), it is evident that the challenges identified in the research are consistent with broader discussions in the literature.
+The lack of technical know-how, awareness, access to equipment, and resistance to change are well-documented barriers to the adoption of conservation agriculture.
+Additionally, the importance of education, awareness-building, and targeted outreach has been repeatedly highlighted in a study by Haggblade and Tembo (2003b) as essential factors for overcoming barriers and promoting the uptake of sustainable agricultural practices.
+While the research findings shed light on the specific challenges faced by farmers in adopting conservation agriculture, it is important to note that these barriers are not insurmountable.
+Friedrich and Kassam (2009) have also documented successful strategies and interventions that have effectively addressed these challenges.
+For example, targeted training and capacity-building programs have proven to be effective at equipping farmers with the necessary technical knowledge and skills.
+Furthermore, collaborative initiatives involving government agencies, nongovernmental organizations, and agricultural extension services have been successful at raising awareness, providing access to equipment, and promoting the adoption of conservation agriculture practices.
+While the challenges identified by the research align with broader discussions in the literature, it is essential to recognize that targeted interventions and evidencebased strategies can overcome these barriers.
+By addressing a lack of technical know-how, raising awareness, providing access to resources, and fostering a supportive policy and market environment, the adoption of conservation agriculture can be promoted effectively among farmers.
 Furthermore, a nuanced understanding of the specific contexts and needs of different farming communities is crucial for developing tailored interventions that can effectively facilitate the transition to sustainable agricultural practices.

-The introduction of adaptive crops to showcase benefits, as proposed in the "empowering Agriculture for Tomorrow" strategy, is consistent with the idea of demo plots and hands-on which demonstrations. were suggested in an earlier study [15].
-This aligns with the broader approach of providing approach practical examples to farmers, underscoring the benefits of conservation potential agriculture in a tangible and visible manner.
-The idea of forming cooperatives and engaging corporate highlighted firms. as in the "Empowering for Agriculture Tomorrow" and "Harnessing Prosperity in Rural Hubs" strategies, resonates with the well-documented role of collective action and partnership in sustainable agricultural promoting practices.
+The introduction of adaptive crops to showcase benefits, as proposed in the "empowering Agriculture for Tomorrow" strategy, is consistent with the idea of demo plots and hands-on demonstrations, which were suggested in earlier studies by the Food and Agriculture Organization of the United Nations (FAO, 2002).
+This approach aligns with the broader approach of providing practical examples to farmers, underscoring the potential benefits of conservation agriculture in a tangible and visible manner.
+The idea of forming cooperatives and engaging corporate firms, as highlighted in the "empowering Agriculture for Tomorrow" and "Harnessing Prosperity in Rural Hubs" strategies, resonates with the well-documented role of collective action and partnership in promoting sustainable agricultural practices.
 Similarly, collaboration with private sectors and seed companies, emphasized in the "Sustainable Agriculture Synergy" strategy, aligns with the notion of engaging multiple stakeholders in knowledge dissemination and resource provision.